 The largest town in North Andaman, Diglipur town is filled with tourists throughout the year.
 The rich natural treasures of this island attract tourists in large numbers.
 One can witness mud volcanoes and a superb marine ecosystem in Diglipur Island.
 The two famous attractions in the town are The Saddle Peak and the Kalpong River.
-Apart from
+Apart from these, a few places which are located near to this town and are visited by tourists are Ross and Smith Islands, Ram Nagar, Kalipur and Lamiya bay.

 The twin islands of the Andaman archipelago, the Rose-Smith Islands are among the most exotic islands in Andaman.
 The beauty of these two twin-islands is breathtaking and one is sure to have a memorable time visiting these islands.
 Camping is the most preferred activity in the Ross-Smith Islands.

 Rangat is a destination in Andaman that is filled with verdant coconut trees, giving a serene environment to its visitors.
 Located at a distance of 210 km from Port Blair, Rangat is mostly inhabited by Bengali and Tamil people.
-It is an ideal destination for water sports and adventure lovers as it facilitates river rafting, trekking, scuba diving
+It is an ideal destination for water sports and adventure lovers as it facilitates river rafting, trekking, scuba diving etc. So, travel to Rangat with your family or friends and have an amazing time with them.

 Cutbert Bay Beach

 The turtle nestling ground of Andaman, the Cutbert Bay Beach is one of the most frequented destinations in Andaman.
 It is at a distance of 20 km from Rangat bazaar.
 If one wants to witness turtle nestling, then this is the ideal destination.
 The best time to visit this beach is from the month of December to the month of February.
-You may also
+You may also visit the turtle sanctuary, which is located not very far from the beach.

 In the beautiful island of Baratang that stretches up to 238 square km, tourists may witness mud volcano and limestone caves.
 You can also enjoy visiting the Baludera beach, the Roglachang beach and the Parrot Island.
 This island is situated at a distance of 90 km from Port Blair and you can easily reach this island from the capital.